 What Happens During a Chimney Inspection by a Lords Chimney Technician?

 All of our chimney inspectors will be in full uniform and present you with a business card and photo ID.
 Protective footwear will be worn to protect your flooring.
-The technician will then do each of the following:
+The technician will then do the following:

-1. Conduct a visual inspection of the inside portion of your fireplace.
+- Conduct a visual inspection of the inside portion of your fireplace.

-4. Inspect your chimney using video scanning equipment that displays pictures of your flue on an LCD screen.
+- Inspect your chimney using video scanning equipment that displays pictures of your flue on an LCD screen.
 These images are used to determine if cracks or voids exist and if a cleaning is needed.

-6. Provide a written report describing the condition of the chimney and show you pictures of any potential problems discovered in the system.
+- Provide a written report describing the condition of the chimney and show you pictures of any potential problems discovered in the system.